As Trump lands in Hanoi, experts warn against hasty peace deal with North Korea

 While there is no real expectation that the second meeting between the two will bring a final deal on ridding North Korea of nuclear weapons that threaten the United States, there are some hopes it could lead to a declaration that the 1950-53 Korean War is at last formally over.

-The London-based International Institute of Strategic Studies said such a deal needed to be carefully worked out, otherwise it could lead to regional security risks.
+The London-based International Institute for Strategic Studies said such a deal needed to be carefully worked out, otherwise it could lead to regional security risks.
 “Peace between Washington and Pyongyang might contribute to an untimely withdrawal of U.S. forces from South Korea, encouraging dangerous misconceptions in Pyongyang,” it said.

-For an interactive graphic on Kim Jong Un's train journey to Vietnam and preparations for the Hanoi summit, click tmsnrt.rs/2VkEAP4
+For an interactive graphic on preparations for the Hanoi summit and Kim Jong Un's train journey to Vietnam, click tmsnrt.rs/2VkEAP4

 EXEMPTING S.KOREA FROM N.KOREA SANCTIONS A POSSIBLE CONCESSION - ANALYST (0545 GMT)